Mercury13/unicodia/README.md

 * nspk template parameters: 1=language name (or script name, non-localizable), 2=pre-comment (e.g. synonym, localizable).
   * If there’s no {{nspk}} in languages and there’s language data, default {{nspk}} is added automatically.
 So: {{nspk}} at the end → delete, it’ll be added!
 Need e.g. synonym → add {{nspk||=Klingon}}.
 Synonym is the SECOND parameter.
 See _Script.Mroo_ in English/Russian.
 * To test alphabetic sorting, especially in troublesome languages like Japanese: press Ct+Sh+W and look into Blocks drop-down list (does not work in Sort by tech name).
 There’s only one telltale, [1] when the 1st character does not belong to the sorting alphabet.
 These [1]’s are often mistakes and always signs of attention.
+* To update the translation to original’s changes: open the translation, press _File → Update data_.
+The interface will guide you.
+The command _Go → Find warnings → All_ can also help.
+  * Do not forget to reset the red eye/warning icon when the translation finally reflects the new original!
+Either double click, or Ctrl+Enter.

 ## Language policy
 **Common.** No war jargon.
 Describe 2022 war as neutral as possible.
 Every _lingua franca_ (English, Russian, French) in its international form.
 Make examples as patriotic as possible for language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
 And English if the same phenomenon exists in English language.
 Apostrophe is U+2019.